-Like any responsible business owner, you’ll still want to make sure Stripe is safe before using it.
+Like any responsible business owner, you’ll still want to get an answer to the question: “How secure is Stripe?”.

 Many e-commerce business owners often express concern with online payment-processing platforms.
-In addition to knowing how to add Stripe to Shopify, you want your customers to feel comfortable and confident that when they make purchases on your online store that their financial information is secure.
-Without this level of trust and guaranteed security, a payment-processing service is worthless.
+In addition to knowing how to add Stripe to Shopify, you want your customers to feel comfortable and confident that when they make purchases on your online store their financial information is secure.
+Without this level of trust and guaranteed security, the services of a payment processor are worthless.